professional-learner365-cmd/-Canadian-Youth-Volunteer-Participation-Analysis/README.md

 ___

-## This project demonstrates how public data can be cleaned, compared, visualized, and translated into practical recommendations for youth volunteer recruitment and retention.
+## This project demonstrates how public data can be cleaned, compared, visualized and translated into practical recommendations for youth volunteer recruitment and retention.